-Who should use this Guidebook?
+How to use this Guidebook

-The guidebook is designed to be used by those working to reduce the risk of zoonotic spillover in SEA.
-It also serves as an inspiration and resource for other to adapt.
+The guidebook is designed as an easy to use resource for those working to reduce the risk of zoonotic spillover in the region.
+The modules may be accessed in order or piecemeal, depending on the needs of the user.
 Readers who seek to gain an overall understanding of the issues and strategies for addressing them can read the guidebook in sequence from beginning to end.
-Readers who are facing specific challenges, such as cross-border trafficking of wildlife, may prefer to access only specific modules or use this document to identify relevant reports and organizations that can provide assistance.
+Readers who are facing specific challenges, such as how to address cross-border trafficking of wildlife, may prefer to access only specific modules or use this document to identify relevant reports and organizations that can provide assistance with their specific issue.
+Scan the QR code at the bottom of each page to read more!